 63b.
-Kilkenny Town and Rothe House, KILKENNY TOWN
+Kilkenny Town, streets and interesting buildings eg Rothe House, Shee Almshouse

 SCENES from IRELAND - County Kilkenny

 The Shee Almshouse - Kilkenny Tourist Information Centre